ymzhang0103/GEAR/README.md

 ## Overview
 The project contains the following folders and files.
 - datasets: the datasets except for the Graph-Twitter dataset are contained in this fold.
-The Graph-Twitter dataset is stored on a cloud drive.URL: https://pan.baidu.com/s/1vtzVGU2WVD5YdFs1REkG_w?pwd=usis.
-Access code: usis
+The Graph-Twitter dataset is stored on a cloud drive.URL: https://pan.baidu.com/s/1ROpWV4TMq_MeWFotj6_dFg?pwd=regw.
+Access code: regw
 - codes
 	- load_dataset.py: Load datasets.
   	- train_GNNNets.py: Train GNN models to be explained.